 Our volunteers are not intended to replace the professional tradespersons, but to carry out tasks that are too small for professional tradespersons.

 Our Trade Referral Service is a register of local tradespersons for older people who need repairs that are too large or difficult for our volunteers.
 We will supply names from our register to older people who contact the tradesperson to ask for a quotation for the work required.

 The purpose these guidelines is to help to older people when they are dealing with tradesmen, whether the tradesmen’s details have been provided by Age Action or not.

 - Try and employ tradesmen whose details have been provided to you by a reliable source.
 Phone Age Action for a referral or ask a trusted family member or friend.

 - Remember that when you are dealing with a reliable tradesman, you can feel comfortable that he will do a good job.
 An honest tradesman will not cause you problems.
-You should follow these guidelines and be firm in your dealings with tradesmen, but you should not be worried or afraid.
-Be polite and treat tradesmen with the same respect with which you would like them to treat you.
+You should follow these guidelines but you should not be worried or afraid.
+Be firm in your dealings with tradesmen but be polite and treat them with the same respect with which you would like to be treated yourself.

 - Make an appointment with the tradesman over the phone so you know when he will be coming.
 Ask him to phone you in advance if he cannot call at the agreed time.

 - Ask the tradesman to give you a written quotation for the work, including a description of work to be done and a price including labour, materials and VAT.

 - Seek quotations from two or three tradesmen to ensure that you get the best price, particularly for larger jobs.